 DéjàClick will record events for any new windows or tabs you open or close while recording.
 You can adjust these default settings by using the DéjàClick Options dialog.
 In the dialog, switch to the Record tab and expand the Browser Options section, configure the options as needed.

 |Note:||DéjàClick does not yet record closing tabs using the ? button next to a tab or by selecting Close Tab from the right-click tab menu.
 It will not record closing windows by using CTRL+W if there are no tabs displayed.
 These issues will be addressed in a future release.|

 Yes.
 The User Experience Reporting feature displays additional columns in the Report Details section of several AlertSite reports and in Test On Demand results.
-The additional timings are DOM Load (Firefox transactions) and Page Load (Firefox and IE transactions).
+The additional timings are DOM Load and Page Load.
 See User Experience Reporting for more information.

 Yes, DéjàClick includes the ability to use Script Variables if, for example, you need to use a different login ID for each replay.
 Please see Script Variables.
 Several examples of using script variables are included.